waqasbhatti/lcc-server/lccserver/server-docs/conesearch.md

 ### Input

-The cone-search service is used to query the LCC server collection databases for objects that fall within a specified radius of the provided central coordinates.
-The service requires a central coordinate specification string, along with an optional search radius in arcminutes, using any of the formats below.
+The cone-search query service requires a central coordinate specification string, along with an optional search radius in arcminutes, using any of the formats below.

 ```
 HH:MM:SS[.ssss] [+-]DD:MM:SS.ssss [DD.dddd]